lenra-io/docs/src/markdown/components-api/components/flexible.md

 ### Simple flexible

-The default flexible behavior when only using the child property is to take all of the remaining space of the parent.
+The default flexible behavior when only using the child property is to take the minimal amount of space.

 ```json
 {